frcs/quizml/README.md

         ![](figures/psd-25-blur.png){width=30em}
       correct: |
         ![](figures/psd-25-psd-blur.png){width=30em}

 ```

-and this is what the HTML previw we look like:
+and this is what the HTML preview looks like:

 and this is what the BlackBoard output would look like:

 and this is what the pdf output would look like: